Total Knee Replacement

 Physiotherapy begins the day of surgery and will be a daily event until discharge.
 The aim is to have you independently mobile and self caring as quickly as possible.
 A wheelie-walker is used to aid balance and is much easier to use than crutches.

 The criteria for discharge are a dry wound, good pain control with oral medications, no high temperatures and a pass mark from the physiotherapist including on stairs.
-Most will achieve this within 48 hours.
+Many will achieve this within 24 hours and nearly all within 48 hours.
 Make sure you have your discharge envelope with scripts, information sheets and appointment card when you leave.

 Remember that swelling is the enemy of movement.
 Use the cryocuff and keep the leg up.
 Lots of small walks around the house followed by periods of elevation and ice is the correct approach.